Age of Revolution

-In 1755, early signs of governmental changes occurred with the formation of the Corsican Republic and Pontiac's War.
-The largest of these early revolutions was the American Revolution beginning in 1775, which founded the United States.
-The American Revolution inspired other movements, including the French Revolution in 1789, the Haitian Revolution in 1791 and the Colombian War of Independence in 1810.
-These revolutions were based on the equivocation of personal freedom with the right to own property — a concept spread by Edmund Burke — and on the equality of all men, an idea expressed in constitutions written as a result of these revolutions.

 History

 A tree of liberty topped with a Phrygian cap set up in Mainz in 1793.
 Such symbols were used by several revolutionary movements of the time.

 The revolutions took place in both the Americas and Europe, including the United States (1775–1783), Polish–Lithuanian Commonwealth (1788–1792), France and French-controlled Europe (1789–1814), Haiti (1791–1804), Ireland (1798) and Spanish America (1810–1825).
 There were smaller upheavals in Switzerland, Russia, and Brazil.
-The revolutionaries in these countries knew of each other, and to some degree were inspired by- or emulating each other.
+The revolutionaries in these countries knew of each other, and to some degree were inspired by or emulated each other.

 Independence movements in the New World began with the American Revolution, 1775-1783, in which France, the Netherlands and Spain assisted the new United States of America as it secured independence from Britain.
 In the 1790s, the Haitian Revolution broke out.
 In the 1810's, Colombia became one of the first South American nations to declare independence from the Spanish Empire, triggering the Colombian War of Independence.
 With Spain tied down in European conflicts, the mainland Spanish colonies secured independence around 1820.

 Bastille Day, 1792, Belfast, Ireland.
 Volunteer companies parade "The Colours of Five Free Nations, viz.: Flag of Ireland – motto, Unite and be free.
 Flag of America – motto, The Asylum of Liberty.
 Flag of France – motto, The Nation, the Law, and the King.
 Flag of Poland – motto, We will support it.
 Flag of Great Britain – motto, Wisdom, Spirit, and Liberality."

 In long-term perspective, the revolutions were mostly successful.
 They widely spread the ideals of liberalism, republicanism, the overthrow of aristocracies, kings and established churches.
 For instance, the Genevan revolutionaries in modern-day Switzerland were rebelling against the government of noblemen on the Small Council.
 The revolutionaries confronted them by spreading the ideals of their republic like liberty to the whole world.
 They emphasized the universal ideals of the Enlightenment, such as the equality of all men, including equality before the law by unbiased courts.
 The success of these revolutions demonstrated that the modern notion of revolution, that of establishing a radically new government via popular insurgence, could work in practice.
 Revolutionary movements and ideas were born and have continued to exist since.